ibexa/documentation-developer/docs/guide/personalization/best_practices/tracking_integration.md

 ### Using a server proxy

 Another option is to tunnel the JavaScript request through the proxy on the same server.
-The server merely forwards requests to the recommendation engine.
+The server only forwards requests to the recommendation engine.
-It can be a simple implemented Apache proxy module, an independent daemon (like “netcat”), or a PHP script.
+It can be a simple implemented Apache proxy module, an independent daemon (for example, "netcat"), or a PHP script.

 ## Comparison